 The United States

 In the United States, the debate surrounding food labelling of plant-based meats is happening at the state level and not at a federal level, resulting in an inconsistent approach across state borders.
 In various states, labelling is the subject of considerable lobbying by conventional meat industry groups such as the National Cattlemen’s Beef Association that placed preventing ‘false and misleading’ marketing of plant-based products high on its 2019 policy priorities.
-States including Texas, Missouri, Mississippi, Louisiana, Arkansas, and South Dakota have passed laws prohibiting the use of ‘meat terms’ such as sausage, burger, or hot dog to describe plant-based alternatives to these products.
+States including Texas, Missouri, Mississippi, Louisiana, Arkansas, and South Dakota have passed laws prohibiting the use of ‘meat terms’ such as sausage, burger, or hot dog to describe plant-based meat alternatives to these products.
 However, each law differs.

 In response to lawsuits challenging the constitutionality of these measures, certain states such as Mississippi, Georgia, and Oklahoma have clarified that the prohibition would not be enforced if the plant-based product label makes it sufficiently clear that the plant-based meat product does not contain animal meat while other states such as Arkansas, Louisiana have imposed stricter prohibitions.
 As a result, the regulatory landscape is riddled with risks of non-compliance and inefficient costs associated with complying with different regulations in each state.